 Even CRPS sufferers who don’t have suicidal thoughts can fall into a deep funk.
 “It’s easy to feel depressed or helpless or even lonely because of the limitations the disease places on you,” says Charlene.

 For those diagnosed with CRPS, managing physical pain tends to be the priority.
 But the mental anguish caused by the disorder can be just as severe.
 It’s important for patients to discuss psychological symptoms when developing a pain management plan with their medical team.
 In addition to medications and talk therapy, both of which can help with depression and anxiety, patients are encouraged to find other ways of coping.
-Some people who manage their physical pain from the condition have tried using peaCURE products with the recommended pea dosage as a way of lowering the intensity of the effects of CRPS.

 “I haven’t felt suicidal, but I’ve felt down about having CRPS,” says Stuart.
 “One way I have of overcoming this feeling is by getting out on my mobility scooter for a ride around my area.
 Just making eye contact with strangers and a smile or a nod of the head or a passing hello, and hearing the birds and wildlife on my trail and feeling the sun on my skin, can improve my mood.”